harrisonzhy/goosy-os/README.md

 # GoosyOS

-Simple and experimental operating system built from scratch in C/C++.
+Simple and experimental operating system built completely from scratch.